Encounters with Aboriginal Law and Indigenous Law in the Current Canadian Landscape

 Indigenous Law in Practice: Competent Legal Decision-Making in a Changing Canadian Landscape

-Canadian legal practice increasingly takes place within a multi-juridical landscape where Indigenous legal orders, constitutional rights, and UNDRIP principles meaningfully shape decision-making.
+Canadian legal practice increasingly takes place within a multi-juridical landscape which may engage constitutionally protected Aboriginal rights, UNDRIP principles and Indigenous legal orders.
 Indigenous Peoples and Nations are rights-holders and, increasingly, partners, proponents, and governing authorities.
-Lawyers across sectors are being called upon to engage with Indigenous law earlier, more substantively, and with greater legal and cultural competence than in the past.
+Lawyers across sectors are being called upon to work with and learn from Indigenous communities and nations earlier, more substantively, and with greater legal and cultural competence than in the past.

 Strengthen your ability to:

-- Recognize when Indigenous legal orders and constitutional obligations are engaged.
+• Recognize when Indigenous legal orders and constitutional obligations may be engaged.

 Speakers